RX-M/web-public/self-study/cks-mod-3/cks-mod-3-content.md

 }
 </code></pre>

-Note that the principle of least privilege also applies to the Kubernetes role-based access control (RBAC) system.
+Note that the principle of least privilege also applies to the Kubernetes role based access control (RBAC) system.

 For more information on the principle of least privilege, check out the AWS documentation on the principle of least privilege [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
 For a concrete example of controlling IAM for your cluster, the Kubernetes KOPS provisioning tool gives a [good breakdown of using IAM rules and granting permissions within specified boundaries](https://github.com/kubernetes/kops/blob/master/docs/iam_roles.md).

-## Minimize external access to the network
+# Minimize external access to the network

 The infrastructure that runs the Kubernetes cluster presents its own set of attack vectors, namely access to the machines.
 Common machine attacks that occur after network infiltration include: